COSC3020/graph-search/README.md

 (adjacency matrix or adjacency list) for the implementation.
 Your function should return the list of nodes on the path from the start to the target (not the list of nodes that you looked at during the search).
 If start and target are the same, it should return a list with only that node.
-If there is no parth from the start to the target, it should return an empty list.
+If there is no path from the start to the target, it should return an empty list.
 Start with the template I provided in `code.js` and test your new function.